 Periodically review each independent contractor relationship and analyze it critically.
 Reclassification may be necessary and although less than ideal, properly classifying workers could save you from a debilitating lawsuit in the future.
 If you have a difficult time auditing the relationship from a neutral perspective, seek assistance from counsel.
 If you use independent contractors and do not have an independent contractor agreement, prepare one, or if you have one that is unsatisfactory, have it reviewed and revised by counsel.

-Schedule a call if you need guidance on your independent contractor relationship.
+Contact me at (949) 529-0007 if you need guidance on your independent contractor relationship.

 Please read our disclaimer.